Toy Story 3 (video game)

 Toy Story 3 (also known as Toy Story 3: The Video Game) is a 2010 platform game developed by Avalanche Software and published by Disney Interactive Studios.
 The game is based on the 2010 film of the same name.
 It was released for PlayStation 3, Xbox 360, Wii, and Microsoft Windows.
 The game was ported to Mac OS X by TransGaming.
 A Nintendo DS version was developed by n-Space, while Disney Mobile Studios developed and published an iOS game based on the film.
 Another version was developed by Asobo Studio and released for PlayStation 2 and PlayStation Portable.

 By February 2008, Disney had rejected THQ's pitch to develop the film's video game adaptation, choosing instead to have it developed by Disney's Avalanche Software.
 A 10-person team from Pixar aided Avalanche in developing the game.
 Most of the voice cast from the film reprised their characters for the game.
 Toy Story 3 includes a story mode that loosely recreates the film's events, and the Toy Box mode, consisting of a western town that can be freely roamed and customized by the player.
-The game was well received by critics, particularly for its Toy Box mode.
+The game was well received by critics, particularly for its Toy Box mode, which would later be expanded upon to create the Disney Infinity series.
 The game was a top-seller in the UK.

+An enhanced port, Toy Story 3: Complete Edition, is scheduled to be released on Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S in October 2026.